MGoldstein18/MGoldstein18/README.md

 - 👋 Hey, I’m Mordi Goldstein
 - 👀 I’m interested in coding, investing and start ups
-- 📫 You can email me at mordigold97@gmail.com
+- 📫 You can email me at mordi@arenastudios.co

 <!---
 MGoldstein18/MGoldstein18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.